Back to blog

 Sitebulb offers two deployment models: a desktop application (Windows and Mac) and a cloud-based platform.

-• Cloud (~$245/mo): Runs on Sitebulb's infrastructure with team collaboration, API access, and up to 10M URLs per audit.
+• Cloud (from ~£95/mo ≈ $120): Runs on Sitebulb's infrastructure with team collaboration, API access, and monthly URL allowances from 50K (Mini) to 5M+ (Enterprise).
 Faster and doesn't tie up your local machine

-• Pricing gap: $420/year (desktop) vs $2,940/year (cloud) — a difficult decision for growing agencies that have outgrown desktop but find cloud pricing steep vs alternatives like CrawlRaven ($49-$129/month for cloud-based crawling with comparable audit depth)
+• Pricing gap: ~$420/year (desktop Pro) vs ~$1,430+/year (Cloud Mini) rising to ~$2,940/year for Cloud Small, a difficult decision for growing agencies that have outgrown desktop but find cloud pricing steep vs alternatives like CrawlRaven (a launch price of $49–$99 for cloud-based crawling with comparable audit depth)

 What Sitebulb does well: visual auditing with prioritized, actionable insights